strellic/z3.is/README.md

 * users - access to create / delete users (can't create / delete superadmin accounts)
 * links - access to the URL shortener
 * pastes - access to the pastebin system
-* upload - access to upload files (limited by MAXFILE size in .env)
+* upload - access to upload files (limited by MAXUPLOAD size in .env, -1 for no limit)
-* download - access to download remote files (not limited by MAXFILE)
+* download - access to download remote files (limited by MAXDOWNLOAD size in .env, -1 for no limit)

 Superadmins can view the creations of all other users, so give people this scope with caution.
 People without the `superadmin` scope will only be able to see their own creations.
 However, people with the `users` scope can see and delete non-superadmin accounts.